 Things to See & Do

-- Explore the Bonifatu forest, a spectacular pine forest with hidden rock pools and stunning views over Calvi bay with walks of varying difficulties.
+- Explore the Bonifato Forest, a spectacular pine forest with hidden rock pools and stunning views over Calvi bay with walks of varying difficulties.

 - Visit the Chapelle San Pietro, a Romanesque church, standing amidst a monumental cemetery.
 Founded in the eleventh century and rebuilt in the eighteenth, it retains some of its original features and is well worth a look around.